lewis-morris/semverbump/docs/usage.rst

     When ``FILE`` is omitted or set to ``-``, the changelog entry is printed to standard output.
 If the option is omitted, no changelog entry is produced.

+``--changelog-template PATH``
+    Jinja2 template file used when rendering changelog entries.
+Defaults to the built-in template.

 ``--pyproject PATH``
     Path to the project's ``pyproject.toml`` file.
 Defaults to ``pyproject.toml``.